 How long do discus fish live in a tank?

-Discus Fish can be breed to 9 inches and will live up to 10 years.
+Discus Fish can be bred to 9 inches and will live up to 10 years.
 Altered patterns and colors can keep together and will easily breed together.
 Whereas, discus Fish do not technically school and will do well by themselves.
 We recommend that kept them in groups of three at least.

 As we mention above that Discus fish belong to the Cichlid family.
 Conversely, unlike their family members, these are peaceful and quite friendly.
 Meanwhile, they wish to live in groups, it is significant to keep them in a community of at least 3 to 6 fish.
 As discus itself is costly, it does not mean that its tank mates will also be expensive.

-What kind of water do discus need?
+What kind of water does the discus need?